etruel/wpematico/readme.txt

 = 1.8.5 =
 * Removed the notices of SimplePie about 'Duplicate Class' on the 'Check Feeds before Save'.
 * Added 'Start Campaigns' and 'Stop Campaigns' on the bulk actions of Campaigns list.
+* Fixed issue of 'shift+click' to select campaigns on campaigns list.
+* Some tweaks in the CSS code.

 = 1.8.4 Nov 21, 2017 =
 * Added some filters on checking fields when saves a campaign.